TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_11_Verification_and_Validation.md

 ---

-## How to Ask the Right Questions
+## How to Ask Better Questions

 Do not ask:
 “Why is this wrong?”

 Ask:
 - Did extraction even see this person?
-- Did mapping drop the value?
+- Did mapping drop this field?
-- Did persistence match the right record?
+- Did persistence overwrite someone else?
-- Did correlation link to the right identity?
+- Did correlation link wrongly?
-- Did evaluation choose the right source?
+- Did evaluation choose wrong source?
 - Did recompute run and succeed?

 Each “yes” moves you forward.
-Each “no” tells you where truth broke.
+Each “no” shows where truth broke.

 ---

+## Interactive Pause

+Scenario:

+Alice changed department in HR.
+ISC still shows old department.

+Question:
+Which do you check first?

+Pause.
+Think.

+Answer:
+Did extraction even read Alice’s change?

+If she never entered the engine, nothing else matters.

+---

 ## Failure Story

-Alice changed department in HR.
+Alice changed in HR.

-UI shows Completed.
+Job said Completed.
-Identity still shows old department.
+Identity still old.

 Team blamed roles.

-But verification showed:
+Verification showed:
-Extraction never read Alice, because filtering excluded her.

-If she was not read, nothing else mattered.
+Filter excluded Alice.
+She was never read.

+Engine did exactly what it was told.
+Expectation was wrong.

 ---